Generate a diagnostic file

 $SPLUNK_HOME/bin/splunk diag --disable=dispatch

-Exclude multiple directories
+Exclude multiple components

 To exclude multiple components, use the